 We’ve already mentioned that Google Docs has an edit history above, but now it’s time to talk more about how to use that.
 Since you can share your document with multiple people for them to edit, it’s easy to lose track of what each person has done or changed.

 This is especially true if you weren’t looking at the document at the time of these changes.
 Fortunately, the edit history shows you everything that was changed with dates and times.

 Also, you can click on edits to see them in the document and decide if you want to revert any of them.
 Something very practical to keep control of your document even with the sharing function.

 5. Easy shortcuts

 As you might expect, Google Docs still has some very useful shortcuts to make your life easier while using it.
-The main ones of these shortcuts can be seen below:
+The most important of these shortcuts can be seen below:

-- Ctrl+Enter: the shortcut allows insert a page break
+- Ctrl+Enter: the shortcut allows you to insert a page break.

 This ends up being one of the best alternatives since we don’t have a quick access menu like the Office suite.